google-research/google-research/scalable_shampoo/README.md

     and combine it with Nesterov Momentum.
 We find that in practice the implict schedule from the Shampoo update does not work well.
 7. We further group smaller dimensions together for eg: \[3, 3, 128, 128\] will
-    be reshaped into \[9, 128, 128\] before computing the Shampooo preconditioners allowing us to compute more correlations.
+    be reshaped into \[9, 128, 128\] before computing the Shampoo preconditioners allowing us to compute more correlations.
-8. The hard work done by JAX, TensorFlow, XLA and TPU teams in making infrastructure improvements helped speed up computation and tuning.
+8. The hard work done by JAX, TensorFlow, XLA and TPU teams in making infrastructure improvements that makes this optimizer possible.
 9. Nado and Gilmer et al 2021 [4] demonstrated that tuning is crucial, and also how to tune effectively -- we follow in their foot steps, and tune distributed Shampoo similarly.